Solomon-Kebede/SonicOCR/README.md

 # ScanMyPagesOCR
+	Is a tool to help you scan your digital files and extarct the right information that you need.

 Switch to branch `dev`

-Run `python3 glens.py`
+Run `python3 main2.py`

-You can change the path to the images in `dev/glens.py`
+You can change the path to the images in `dev/main2.py`

 Works on python version >= 3.6